Rubberazer/wall_e_t/README.md

 Some, but not all of the test vectors included at the end of the concerned BIPs, plus numerous (lots) of tries here: https://iancoleman.io/bip39, all looking good at this point, extremely useful site by the way.

 ## Done so far
-Probably the most useful thing you can get at this point is just to compile the tests:
+Probably the most useful thing you can do at this point is just to compile the tests:

     make tests